 Upon completion of the research experience:

-- A description of what was actually accomplished during the elective time must be submitted to the Associate Dean of Curriculum.
-If requesting more than 4 weeks of credit, an abstract or summary paper that is ready for national publication must also be provided to the Associate Dean.
+- End of Research (EOR) documentation requires a full summary of what a student completed on the project.
+Please submit these documents to email@example.com.
+If requesting more than 4 weeks of credit, an abstract or summary paper that is ready for national publication must also be submitted.
+Once EOR is received in COM-REG, it will be forwarded to the Associate Dean of Curriculum for review.

 - A completed assessment form must be received from the faculty member overseeing the research.
 Indicate below who should receive your assessment form.